Go to our Beaver Resource Hub for more information about beavers.

-Yes, and there are many tried and tested techniques to manage the potentially negative impacts of beavers, from minor interventions such as protecting trees with sandy paint through to lethal control.
-We very much support the creation of local management groups which include people who understand the ecology of fish, with all parties equally empowered in representation.
+Mostly: there are many tried and tested techniques to manage the potentially negative impacts of beavers, from minor interventions such as protecting trees with sandy paint through to lethal control.
+We very much support the creation of local management groups which include people who understand the ecology of fish, with all parties equally empowered in representation and decision making.
 The impact of beaver dams on fish can be reduced by making the dams more ‘leaky’, reducing their height or by removing them, but this is labour intensive, time critical (especially for spring smolt migrations) and beavers are very efficient at repairing dams.

-We believe we should be avoiding the cost of future management by making rivers fit for beavers.
+We believe we should be reducing the cost of future management by making rivers fit for beavers.

 What makes a river fit for beavers?

 Only 15% of the rivers in England are in good ecological status.
 The single largest reason for failing is physical modification — our rivers are dredged, straightened, disconnected from their floodplain and have a weir, culvert or other barrier on average every 1.5 km.